What Happens If My Claim Wasn’t Enough?

 After settling a claim with an insurance company, you will typically have to sign a release.
 A release is a document stating that no further legal action may be taken regarding the settled accident.
 If you didn’t sign a release and a large problem arises after a claim has been settled, you may have some options.

-If you did sign a release, or don’t know if you did, contact a personal injury lawyer to review the documentation regarding the previous settlement.
+If you did sign a release, or don’t know if you did, contact our experienced lawyers to review the documentation regarding the previous settlement.
 There may be other options open to you.

 Know Your Obstacles When Talking Medical

 From the company’s perspective, their fault is inversely proportional to time.
 The longer it took for the pain to develop after the crash, the smaller the chance they will feel they should be held liable for injury.
 Instead of assuming latent manifestation the insurers may think a person is faking an injury, or that the cause is something other than the accident.

 You will probably need to retain a doctor or expert with knowledge of the injury.
 If the injury proves chronic, this investment will be necessary to help you get a larger claim payout.

 Diminished value claims is a type of claim that reimburses the victim for the price depreciation on a vehicle resulting from a collision.
 Car resale value can plummet as a result of collision repair, a point that can be “forgotten” by auto insurance companies.
 Many owners don’t realize how drastic this loss is until they try to resell or trade the vehicle back in.
 The value can drop by as much as half the vehicle’s pre-accident worth.

 Diminished value claims are nearly impossible to file if you are the at-fault driver.
 If you are the victim, consider the cost of the vehicle.
 An older car with high-mileage wouldn’t be worth the effort to pursue a claim on.
 If your vehicle is newer, however, it may be worthwhile.
 Remember that all dealerships and most private buyers will look up the vehicle’s accident history before a sale.